KittyGiraudel/site/_posts/2014-05-26-how-i-came-to-write-for-the-web.md

 Well, it involves Markdown, for sure.
 If you ask me about the greatest improvement regarding writing for the web, I'd say it's Markdown.
 Being able to have structured content that doesn't hurt reading is essential.
 Add a syntax highlighter and you got the holy grail of web writing.
 I'm not sure I'd be writing that much if it wasn't for Markdown.

-<blockquote class="pull-quote--right">Markdown is the best way to write for the web.</blockquote>
+> Markdown is the best way to write for the web.

 Anyway, I usually open a [Github Gist](http://gist.github.com) or Sublime Text and start writing in Markdown mode.
 As I've explained in the previous section, once I've started I don't stop until the end.
 It usually takes no more than a couple of minutes or dozens of minutes depending on the article's length.
 If everything is not perfect at first, it's no big deal.
 What's important is I have a backbone.